dima-huang/dima-huang.github.io/_news/2025-05-09-News-update-3.md

 ---
 <div class="justify-text">
 The DH Lab is full!
-I'm grateful for your interest and inquiries.
+While I'm grateful for your interest and inquiries, I’ve had to make some difficult decisions.
 Looking forward to starting the new lab! 🧪🧪
 </div>